 OBF accomplishments over the past year include:

-- OBF newsletters went out in March and September 2024: https://github.com/OBF/newsletter/tree/master/newsletters.
+- OBF newsletters went out in February and November 2025: https://github.com/OBF/newsletter/tree/master/newsletters.
 We welcome suggestions from the community about relevant content (related to open source / open science) to include in future issues.

 BOSC accomplishments over the past year include:

-- As of January 6, 2025, the BOSC group on LinkedIn (https://www.linkedin.com/groups/14344023/) has 385 members.
-On Bluesky (https://bsky.app/profile/bosc.bsky.social), BOSC has 351 followers.
-The BOSC Slack workspace has 419 members.
+- BOSC’s social media presence is growing.
+As of January 15, 2026, the BOSC group on LinkedIn (https://www.linkedin.com/groups/14344023/) has 754 members (up from 385 a year ago).
+On Bluesky (https://bsky.app/profile/bosc.bsky.social), BOSC has 675 followers (up from 351).
+The BOSC Slack workspace has 552 members.

 Equity, Diversification, and Inclusion Efforts

 - The OBF Event Fellowship program is aimed at improving diversity at events related to open science or open-source bioinformatics by helping to make events financially accessible to people from groups that are traditionally underrepresented in these fields.
-Originally called the OBF Travel Fellowship, the program was extended in 2020 to cover costs associated with participating in online events such as virtual conference fees, headsets, high speed internet, etc. (https://www.open-bio.org/event-awards/)..
+Originally called the OBF Travel Fellowship, the program was extended in 2020 to cover costs associated with participating in online events such as virtual conference fees, headsets, high-speed internet, etc. (https://www.open-bio.org/event-awards/).

 - A page on our website (https://www.open-bio.org/bosc-dei/) provides more information about how BOSC has supported diversity, inclusion and accessibility (also known as DEI or EDI).

-Web site:
+Web site: https://www.open-bio.org/events/bosc/

-Online Community groups:
+Online Community groups: https://groups.google.com/forum/#!forum/bosc-announce

 https://join.slack.com/t/obf-bosc/shared_invite/zt-n5ur1gsj-z2C~69_4lYTFPg5tbWA8Ew